 Click “View the top citing reference” to display the court’s language that had the strongest influence on the Shepard’s Signal, for example:

 Get the court’s specific language as well as the specific headnote being addressed.
 You can link to the citing case if needed or navigate back to your case’s full text or directly to the headnotes.
 (And you’ll also find Shepard’s Signal indicators assigned at the headnote level.)

 So yeah, no X-ray vision at this point.
 But when used together, these visual tools give you the uncanny ability to scour a massive online law library to find good law with blazing-fast speed, and that’ll surely make you a legal superhero—at least in the eyes of your clients.

-If you’d like to get a closer look at the visualization tools within Lexis Advance (and even see them in action), request a Free Trial.
+If you’d like to get a closer look at the visualization tools within Lexis (and even see them in action), request a Free Trial.

 Get Your Free Trial*

 Your subscription to our Lexis Legal Advantage Online Community is confirmed!